Japanese Pickles Recipe. Kim Chi and Regular Pickles Variations

 Scroll down for a Kim Chi Variation and regular pickles variation.

-½ small head green cabbage, diced about 1 inch
+½ small head green cabbage, or 1 medium nappa cabbage, diced about 1 inch

 2 large carrots, diced about 1 inch